Brooklyn: Sports

 Brooklyn's major professional sports team is the NBA's Brooklyn Nets.
 The Nets moved into the borough in 2012, and play their home games at Barclays Center in Prospect Heights.
 Previously, the Nets had played in Uniondale, New York and in New Jersey.
 In April 2020, the New York Liberty of the WNBA were sold to the Nets' owners and moved their home venue from Madison Square Garden to the Barclays Center.

 Barclays Center was also the home arena for the NHL's New York Islanders full-time from 2015 to 2018, then part-time from 2018 to 2020 (alternating with Nassau Coliseum in Uniondale).
 The Islanders had originally played at Nassau Coliseum full-time since their inception until 2015 when their lease at the venue expired and the team moved to Barclays Center.
 In 2020, the team returned to Nassau Coliseum full-time for one season before moving to the UBS Arena in Elmont, New York in 2021.

 Brooklyn also has a storied sports history.
-It has been home to many famous sports figures such as Joe Paterno, Vince Lombardi, Mike Tyson, Joe Torre, Sandy Koufax, Billy Cunningham and Vitas Gerulaitis.
+It has been home to many famous sports figures such as Joe Paterno, Vince Lombardi, Mike Tyson, Zab Judah, Joe Torre, Sandy Koufax, Billy Cunningham and Vitas Gerulaitis.
 Basketball legend Michael Jordan was born in Brooklyn though he grew up in Wilmington, North Carolina.

 In the earliest days of organized baseball, Brooklyn teams dominated the new game.
-The second recorded game of baseball was played near what is today Fort Greene Park on October 24, 1845.
+The second recorded game of baseball was played near what is now Fort Greene Park on October 24, 1845.
 Brooklyn's Excelsiors, Atlantics and Eckfords were the leading teams from the mid-1850s through the Civil War, and there were dozens of local teams with neighborhood league play, such as at Mapleton Oval.
 During this "Brooklyn era", baseball evolved into the modern game: the first fastball, first changeup, first batting average, first triple play, first pro baseball player, first enclosed ballpark, first scorecard, first known African-American team, first black championship game, first road trip, first gambling scandal, and first eight pennant winners were all in or from Brooklyn.